 Hi, my name is Sarah Bruce and I’m the proud owner and operator of Drive Skills 4 Life.

-Back in 1984 I had three close friends, all happened to be boys, who were like my big brothers.
-One weekend, two of them were organising a trip to the snow for the weekend.
-I was asked to go, but I blew them off for another event.
-The weekend came and I was off doing my own thing, when I was walking home from a friend’s, my parents pulled over to give me a lift, which I thought was odd.
-We got home and they sat me down (which I thought I was in trouble) to be told David had been killed in a car accident driving home from the snow.
+In 1984, two of my closest mates organised a trip to the snow.
+I was asked to go, but blew them off for another event.
+The weekend came and when I was walking home from a friend’s house my parents pulled over to give me a lift, which I thought was odd.
+When we got home they sat me down and told me David had been killed in a car accident driving home from the snow.
 Rod had survived but was bruised and heartbroken.

 Other bits about me…

 Follower of the mighty Saints.

 Certificate of Education Support, Certificate IV Business Admin, Diploma of Management, Cert IV Transport and Logistics, (driving instructor, manual and auto), Cert IV Training and Assessment, Certificate of Mental Health First Aid.